 The screen door slams, Mary’s dress waves.
 Except that it’s not a screen door, and there’s no Mary around.
 Instead, it’s the door of our microwave oven.
 I put a Finnish meat pie in there and sit at our kitchen table with a comic book.
 It’s cold and dark outside because it’s winter in Joensuu, Finland, a provincial city in eastern Finland, just 102 kilometers from the border between Finland and the Soviet Union.

-I could have gone to the outside skating rink just outside our house but it’s difficult to find the motivation once I’ve got home from school.
+I could go to the outside skating rink just outside our house but it’s difficult to find the motivation once I’ve got home from school.
 The thermometer on the roof of the bank at the market square said it was minus-30 degrees today, just like yesterday.
 I had wrapped my scarf around my face but it only helped for a short while, until my breath made it wet so it froze.
 Every time I inhaled, my nostrils seemed to freeze up as well.

 The stereo, our good hi-fi system was all mine between 3 pm when I came home from school and 5.30 when Dad came home from work.
 Mom got in a little earlier, so often I’d take my music to my room, and play the Hobbit or Manic Miner on my ZX Spectrum 64.